1587/speaking-exam/21-进入大学前实习-gap-year的好处有哪些.md

 My answer:

 ```
-Actually, I think there are some advantages about gap year or internship.
+Yes, of cause.  student should have a gap year.
+There are some advantages as follows.

-Firstly: You can get job experience in advance. then You will know clearly what you need to study in college.
+Firstly: You can get job experience in advance. then You will know clearly what you need to learn in college.
+(You will focus on learning that knowledge)

 Secondly: You can learn things that you can't study in school.
+(You know more than your classmates. )
 You'll be better than your classmates.

-At last, With the gap year, we can learn a new language or experience a new culture.
+Thirdly:  With the gap year, we can learn a new language or experience a new culture.

+At last, you can earn money through gap year, then you can buy more equipment or online classes to improve your learning.

-So, I think an internship/a gap year is a better way to improve ourselves.
+So, I think a gap year is a better way to improve themselves.
 ```